-Art History at the University of Hong Kong is one of Asia’s leading centres of art historical research.
-We offer research postgraduate (RPg) programmes leading to the award of research postgraduate degrees in art history, including Master of Philosophy (MPhil) and Doctor of Philosophy (PhD).
-For information on our taught postgraduate programme, go to the MA section.
+The Department of Art History at the University of Hong Kong is one of Asia’s leading centres of art historical research.
+We offer research postgraduate (RPg) programmes leading to the Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) degrees.
+For information on our taught postgraduate (MA) programme, go to the MA section.
 Please note that we do not offer any applied degrees in studio art or design.

-Our MPhil is a two-year full-time (or three-year part-time) programme while PhD takes three or four years full-time (four-and-a-half or six years part-time).
-Both programmes are based primarily on the writing of an English dissertation under the close supervision of a primary supervisor, a full-time teaching faculty from our department.
+Our MPhil is a two-year full-time (or three-year part-time) programme, while the PhD takes three or four years full-time (four-and-a-half or six years part-time).
+Both programmes are based primarily on the writing of a dissertation in English under the close supervision of a full-time faculty member from our department.
 It is possible to have a co-supervisor within or outside our department.

 Note that we do not currently participate in the King’s College London and Hong Kong University Joint PhD programme.